 In each round of the Francis Chagrin Awards, we aim to support specific groups that encounter barriers when it comes to accessing opportunities and sustaining a career.

-For this round, composers, music creators and artists at any stage of their career working in sound and music are eligible to apply who:
+Composers, music creators and artists at any career stage working in sound and music are eligible to apply who:

 - are based in the UK (for at least 2 years)

 - are not currently participating in a Sound and Music programme (or a recipient of our Covid-19 Composer Awards)

 We can support your access costs related to completing an application to the Francis Chagrin Awards – for instance, paying an assistant or support worker to complete your application on your behalf.
 We can also offer a short extension to the application deadline, strictly for access needs.
 If you have any access needs or access related costs with regards to applying for this opportunity, which are not covered here, please contact: firstname.lastname@example.org